BYOD = Bring Your Own Device

 You get what you pay for.
 There is very little difference in the cost to companies for their parts, and excluding Apple, the manufacturers make very little margin on hardware.
 So a cheaper laptop is cheaper for a reason.
 The less reputable brands do things like using tablet CPUs (like Atom), or desktop CPUs (the laptop versions of CPUs are more expensive, but specifically designed with low power usage in mind).
 I also find the build quality and number of hassles you have with a really cheap machine is not worth it.
-You never regret buying quality, and in computers it usually doesn’t cost too much more for a good one.
+Having said that, it’s also unwise to over invest in a high school computer.
+Fortunately in computers it usually doesn’t cost too much more for a half decent one.

 Good Laptop Brands:

 - Microsoft (Surface Pro) – I own a Surface Pro and it is the best laptop I have ever owned.
 Bit expensive, but magnificent.
 You can buy aftermarket shells or covers to protect them too.
-You can’t replace the battery though, but it lasts a long time.
+Two negatives – the price, and you can’t replace the battery (but it lasts a long time).
 The Surface Pro is fast, acts like a laptop or a tablet, has full Windows 10, an amazingly beautiful screen, and is small and light for a laptop.
 Yes, I’m very biased.

-- Apple – Expensive and check your school supports Apple computers – many don’t and you will never hear the end of “Oh, not sure how to do that / that program doesn’t work on an Apple / this file is incompatible with Apple / no idea how to connect to your Apple…” In a word: Nightmare.
+- Apple – Unless your school is an Apple environment, avoid Apple.
+They are expensive and if your school isn’t mostly Apple computers you will never hear the end of “Oh, not sure how to do that / that program doesn’t work on an Apple / this file is incompatible with Apple / no idea how to connect to your Apple…” In a word: Nightmare.
 Just don’t.
 And no, I’m not an Apple hater.
 I own a Macbook Air, and I love it.
 Great for doing your own thing.
 But I would never inflict the pain that goes with an Apple on anyone trying to work within a system like a school.
 Also non replaceable batteries.

 - HP – my second pick after the Microsoft surface.
 Typically well build and work well.
 Just uninstall all the bloatware (unwanted extras) they add on – like McAfee Antivirus (it’s complete rubbish – use Malwarebytes instead).
 HP machines vary in performance quite drastically – stick to the CPU and other hardware suggestions above and you’ll be fine.

 - Dell – Dell are typically decent.
-Just check the warranty (next day onsite is a hundred times better than “post it back to us”) and delivery time – sometimes it is 2-3 days, other times it is 2-3 weeks.
+Just check the warranty (next day onsite is a hundred times better than “post it back to us”) and delivery time – on some computers it is 2-3 days, on other computers it is 2-3 weeks.